Vancouver Convention Centre: Sustainability

 The new West Building expansion is certified Leadership in Energy and Environmental Design Platinum (LEED) and is designated a PowerSmart Convention Centre by BC Hydro.
 It was awarded a "Go Green" certificate from the Building Owners and Managers Association (BOMA) for industry-approved, environmental best practices in building management.
 The living roof, seawater heating and cooling, on-site water treatment and fish habitat built into the foundation of the West Building make it one of the greenest convention centres in the world.
 The Centre recycles an average of 180,000 kilograms of materials annually, nearly half of the total volume of waste generated.
 It avoids canned goods, disposable utensils and dishes, and donates leftover food to local charities.

-The 6 acre "living roof" is the largest in Canada and the largest non-industrial living roof in North America.
-The roof landscape is designed as a self-sustaining grassy habitat characteristic of coastal British Columbia, including 400,000 native plants and 4 colonies of 60,000 bees each which provide honey for the public plaza restaurant.
-No public access is allowed to the roof, which made it possible to create a fully functional ecosystem with natural drainage and seed migration patterns using the roof's architectural topography.
-The landscape functionally connects to nearby Stanley Park via a corridor of waterfront parks.
-Irrigation to the roof is provided by the building's wastewater treatment plant.
-In the event that the roof irrigation demands exceed the capacity of the wastewater treatment plant, make-up water can be provided by a reverse osmosis desalinization plant drawing and treating seawater pumped from the harbour as well as municipal water through an air gap connection to the storage tanks, as needed.